 Bulldogs live happily in large homes or apartments.
 Their main concern is that they are inside with the family.
 They are dignified but funny, courageous but easy-going, and tenacious but sweet—the bulldog is simply like no other breed.

 HEIGHT: 14 to 15 inches at the shoulder

 COAT COLOR: Red, white, fawn, or fallow (pale brown), or any combination of these colors, with or without such patterns and markings as brindle, piebald, ticking, black masks, or black tipping

 Bulldogs are extremely popular in both England and North America.
 Despite that furrowed brow and grumpy-looking scowl, bulldogs are amiable and sweet-natured companions.
 They are great family dogs and they get along with adults and kids alike.
 Bulldogs usually coexist peacefully with other pets, although some dogs of the same sex might not get along.
 Thanks to their extreme facial construction, bulldogs snort, snuffle, grunt, snore, slobber, and drool.

 History of the Bulldog

-However, going even further back, they were possibly butchers’ dogs.
-During this period, Bulldogs looked and acted very different than they do today.
+In 13th-century England, the bulldog was used as a fighting dog in a gruesome sport known as bull-baiting.
+During this period, bulldogs looked and acted very different than they do today.
 In particular, they were much fiercer—not suitable pets in the least.
-After blood sports like bull baiting were outlawed in England, Bulldogs were out of a job, but some Bulldog lovers sought to save the breed.
-With some judicious breeding, the Bulldog was toned down into the slow, ambling, sweet and loving pet we know and love today.
+After blood sports like bull baiting were outlawed in England, bulldogs were out of a job, but some bulldog lovers sought to save the breed.
+With some judicious breeding, the bulldog was toned down into the slow, ambling, sweet, and loving pet we know and love today.